 In the UK, public health controls such as routine pasteurisation of milk are highly effective at preventing M. bovis infection in humans.
 The majority of cases are due to reactivation of latent infection in UK-born people over 65 years old, who likely contracted M. bovis infection before the widespread adoption of milk pasteurisation.
 A few cases are diagnosed in people who have travelled or were born abroad.
-More information about M. bovis infection in humans is available on the Public Health England website along with guidance on reducing the risk of human infection with M. bovis.
+More information about M. bovis infection in humans is available on GOV.UK along with guidance on reducing the risk of human infection with M. bovis.

 How is M.bovis spread?

 Cattle to cattle is the primary transmission route, but the disease can also pass from cattle to badgers and badgers to cattle, through direct or indirect contact.
 The links between badgers, cattle and TB infection were first suspected in the early 1970s and subsequently proven beyond doubt.
 Professor Sir John Krebs concluded in his 1997 report that there was “compelling evidence” that badgers transmit TB to cattle.